 Other display options include:

-- plastic display stands (for displaying prices / special offers etc)
+- small plastic display stands (for displaying prices / special offers etc)

 literature stands (good for brochures / magazines etc)

 - tablet stands (if you are planning to use iPads / tablets)

 Please note that only white tac can be used on the walls of the venue.
 Any damages to the walls will incur a dilapidation charge which will be passed onto the exhibitors concerned.

 Should you require electricity at your stall, please make sure to book this through us the Organisers, using our online booking form.